harishgobugari/SSEETL/README.md

 - `tests`: Includes test cases used before loading step.
 - `etl.py`: This is entry point to entire process.
 - `requirements.txt`: Contains packages used in the project.
+- `EVLocations.pbix`: This file includes visual representations and findings from the data analysis.

 ## ETL Process